Rickroll80/SQLDemo/README.md

 # Customers SQL App

 This is a basic Android mobile application that tracks the name, age, and active/inactive status of customers.
-Built using Java in Android Studio, a SQLLite local database tracks data entered into fields by the user, and this data is displayed on the screen upon pressing the "Add" button.
+Built using Java in Android Studio, a SQLite local database tracks data entered into fields by the user, and this data is displayed on the screen upon pressing the "Add" button.
 Each customer is assigned a unique ID.

 Features:
 - Clicking on a customer in the list deletes that customer from the database and from the screen.